 Pekingese is a compact toy breed that served as companions for the ruling class in ancient China.
 Ancient Chinese legend has it that the Pekingese was created by Buddha himself when he magically shrunk a wild lion to the size of a petite dog.

-The oldest-known record of the breed can be traced back to the 18th century Tang Dynasty.
+The oldest-known record of the breed can be traced back to the 18th-century Tang Dynasty.
 Their owners have known these royal, sophisticated dogs to be forever loyal to their keepers and are known to walk with a magnificent, rolling gait.

-The Pug, Shih Tzu, and Pekingese have been bred for centuries by Chinese nobles.
-They were equally treated like royalty and had palace servants that attended to their every need, which may explain why Pekes today have a stubborn and independent demeanor.
+They were treated equally like royalty and had palace servants who attended to their every need, which may explain why Pekes today have a stubborn and independent demeanor.

-Pekes weren’t introduced into the western world until the 1860s, during the Opium Wars, when the British troops invaded Peking.
+Pekes weren’t introduced into the Western world until the 1860s, during the Opium Wars, when the British troops invaded Peking.

 The royal family decided to eliminate their Pekingese when they noticed the Brits invading the emperor’s palace.